Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 - To problem solve and tackle challenges that force me to learn more about good coding practices.

 ### External Goals
-- To create a website that solves the questions regarding where to find up-to-date information regarding research on health & fitness.
+- To create a website that solves the questions regarding where to find information regarding research on health & fitness.

 <br>